iterative/dvc.org/public/static/docs/command-reference/push.md

 - Upload the cache files missing from remote storage, if any, to the remote.

 The DVC `push` command always works with a remote storage, and it is an error if none are specified on the command line nor in the configuration.
-If a `--remote REMOTE` option is not specified, then the default remote, configured with the `core.config` config option, is used.
+The default remote is used (see `dvc config core.remote`) unless the `--remote` option is used.
 See `dvc remote`, `dvc config` and this [example](/doc/get-started/configure) for more information on how to configure a remote.

 With no arguments, just `dvc push` or `dvc push --remote REMOTE`, it uploads only the files (or directories) that are new in the local repository to remote